jeanochs/jeanochs/README.md

 # Hello!
 I am Jalani Eanochs, a graduate mechanical engineering student with a specialization in computational mechanics.

-I am moonlight as a fledging software engineer, with the majority of my expertise being in embedded and scientic programming.
+I also moonlight as a fledging software engineer, with the majority of my expertise being in embedded and scientic programming.
 I am trying to learn how to be a better web developer so I can become a full-stack engineer.

 A little about me...